-In addition to these costs, students may incur lab, course materials, and/or registration fees where applicable.
+In addition to these costs, you may incur lab, course materials, registration fees, and other fees where applicable.

 To obtain an estimate of the overall expenses and potential grant and scholarship aid for attendance at Owens, please go to the Net Price Calculator.

 Your EFC is based on the information that you provided on your Free Application for Federal Student Aid (FAFSA).
 It is calculated using a federally mandated formula, which considers taxable and non-taxable income, assets and family members in college.
 If you are considered a dependent student, parental data is also included when determining the EFC value.

 Federal regulations require you to disclose, and the Office of Financial Aid to include, outside awards in your financial aid package.
 As a result, the Office of Financial Aid may reduce the financial aid initially offered to you.
 When possible, loans and Federal Work-Study eligibility are adjusted before grants or scholarships.
 Federal Pell Grant funds are not reduced if you receive a scholarship or other education-based award.